 Do not submit a duplicate report online.
 In the event that a report needs to be revised, please submit it by fax at (512) 224-3090, and give specific reasons why the reports need revising.
-You may also mail the information to: Texas Mutual Insurance Company, Attention: Interim Unit , 6210 East Highway 290, Austin, Texas 78723-1098 .
+You can also send the information via email to firstname.lastname@example.org or by mail to Texas Mutual Insurance Company, Attention: Interim Unit, 2200 Aldrich St, Austin, Texas 78723-3474.

 Can I apply my deposit to my reports?

 We will apply and adjust your deposit after we complete your policy's final audit.
 If you fail to make payment with your reports, you risk possible cancellation of your current coverage.